Background

 The Result

-The action at Ramsour's Mill took seventy lives and wounded left two hundred.
-Most of the fallen, patriots and Loyalists, were buried in a mass grave.
-The defeat so badly demoralized the Loyalists in that part of North Carolina they never organized again in that area.
-As for the headstrong Colonel Moore, he and around 30 of his men were able to reach General Cornwallis, now at Camden.
-But Cornwallis, incensed by the impetuous action of Moore, as well as the defeat, threatened him with charges for disobeying his orders.
+The action at Ramsour's Mill cost seventy lives and left two hundred wounded.
+Most of the fallen, both patriots and Loyalists, were buried in a mass grave.
+The defeat so severely demoralized the Loyalists in that part of North Carolina that they never reorganized in that area again.
+As for the headstrong Colonel Moore, he and about 30 of his men were able to reach General Cornwallis, who was then at Camden.
+But Cornwallis, angered by Moore's rash actions and the defeat, threatened him with charges for disobeying orders.

 Aftermath